 A staple in homes all over Ireland, this hearty wheat bread is a snap to make.

-This tangy, refreshing drink is an excellent source of vitamin C and is also relatively low in calories.
+An excellent source of vitamin C, this tangy fruit drink is also relatively low in calories.

 This recipe may also be prepared on the grill.
 Use heavy-duty aluminum foil instead of parchment paper, and place the packet off to the side of the flame.